-After reviewing the materials submitted by the faculty member, the divisional Dean will write a letter to the student that confirms the integrity violation and the penalty; this letter will be copied to the faculty member, the department Chair, the Dean of Students, and the Provost.
-In those instances in which the penalty calls for failure in the course, the divisional Dean will render the final decision as to whether course failure is warranted, andwill communicate this decision in writing to the student, copying the faculty member, the department Chair, the Dean of Students, and the Provost.
+After reviewing the materials submitted by the faculty member, the divisional dean will write a letter to the student that confirms the integrity violation and the penalty; this letter will be copied to the faculty member, the department chair, the director of Student Conduct & Community Standards, and the Provost.
+In those instances in which the penalty calls for failure in the course, the divisional dean will render the final decision as to whether course failure is warranted, and will communicate this decision in writing to the student, copying the faculty member, the department chair, the director of Student Conduct & Community Standards, and the Provost.

-The Dean of Students will maintain a record of any violation, consistent with New York State policy.
+The director of Student Conduct & Community Standards will maintain a record of any violation, consistent with New York State policy.